 Trek from Tuli kharka to Lukla

 Fly from Lukla to Kathmandu & transfer to the Hotel

 Transfer to International Airport for final departure

 - Arrival & Departure: Airport - Hotel transfers – Airport (Pick Up and Drop).

-- Hotel Accommodation In Kathmandu: 3 nights hotel in Kathmandu on bed & breakfast Basis-Double Room.
+- Hotel Accommodation in Kathmandu: 3 nights hotel in Kathmandu (3-star category) on bed & breakfast Basis- Sharing Twin bed room.

 - Welcome Dinner: One Welcome Dinner in tourist standard restaurant in Kathmandu with Office’s Staffs.

-- Permit: Expedition Royalty and permit of Nepal Mountaineering Association (NMA) to climb Mera Peak, National park & TIMS permit, Makalu-Barun National park entry fee.
+- Permit: Expedition Royalty and permit of Nepal Mountaineering Association (NMA) to climb Mera Peak, TIMS Card, Makalu-Barun National park entry permit and fee.